eCook Meal

 CREAMY SAUCE

 Wipe the mushrooms clean with damp cloth or paper towel and roughly slice.
 Place a large saucepan over a medium-high heat with a drizzle of oil and a knob of butter (optional).
 When hot, fry the mushrooms for 5-6 minutes until golden.
 You may need to do this step in batches, adding more oil between batches.
 On completion, return all the mushrooms to the pan.
 Add the sliced leeks and sauté for 4-5 minutes until softened.
-Add the grated garlic and chopped thyme, and sauté for 1 minute until fragrant.
+Add the grated Garlic and chopped thyme, and sauté for 1 minute until fragrant.
 Stir in the red wine and diluted stock, and bring to a simmer.
 Cook for 6-7 minutes until reduced.
 Mix in the crème fraîche and cook for 4-5 minutes until thickened.
 Season to taste and remove from the heat.
 Cover with a lid and set aside.

 CHARRED LEEKS

-When the butternut has 10 minutes to go, flip the half-moons and return to the oven.
+When the Butternut has 10 minutes to go, flip the half-moons and return to the oven.
 Pop in the tray of leeks and cook for the remaining roasting time.
 On completion, the leeks should be crispy and the butternut should be cooked through and caramelised.

 COOK THE FILLET

-Pat the ostrich dry with paper towel.
+Pat the Ostrich dry with paper towel.
 Return the pan to a medium heat with a drizzle of oil.
 When hot, fry for 6-8 minutes, shifting and turning until browned all over and cooked to your preference.
 (This time frame will yield a medium-rare result.)
 In the final 1-2 minutes, baste with a knob of butter.
 Remove from the pan and set aside to rest for 5 minutes before slicing and seasoning.
 Toss the rinsed green leaves and roast leeks together with a drizzle of olive oil and some seasoning.

 DELICIOUSNESS